SENSEiXENUS/senseixenus.github.io/posts/ctf/Iris25CTF/writeup.md

 The challenge bot has its cookie set on `https://political-web.chal.irisc.tf`.
 ```

-- Lastly,we can't steal with `document.cookie` because the cookie `httponly` header is set to false.
+- Lastly,we can't steal with `document.cookie` because the cookie `httponly` header is set to true.

 ```json
 {